css-zurich/ic2s2-2021-datathon/README.md

 - We conducted a brief survey of all registered participants between July 13 and 18 to learn more about your individual backgrounds.
 - The teams of 5-6 participants were then matched to ensure that each team reflects different levels of experience and skills while matching stated interests and ensuring compatibility in terms of time zone.
-- If participants did not provide any information, we randomly assigned them to a team.
+- If participants did not provide any information, we assigned them randomly to a team using the affiliation you provided when registering for the datathon to ensure compatibility in terms of time zone

 ### Submissions